 To supplement the FCRA, then-Governor Nathan Deal signed Executive Order 02.23.15.03 implementing statewide Ban the Box hiring policies for employers in the public sector in Georgia on February 12, 2015.
 The Executive Order further stipulated that any inquiries into an applicant’s criminal history cannot be made until the initial stage of the employment application process has passed.
-Once the criminal history is obtained, it cannot be used to automatically bar the applicant from state employment, and the applicant must be provided with the opportunity to dispute the information in their history.
+Once the criminal history record is obtained, it cannot be used to automatically bar the applicant from state employment, and the applicant must be provided with the opportunity to dispute the information in their history.
 There are certain more sensitive government positions that are exempt from the provisions of the Executive Order.
-The signing of the Executive Order made history, as Georgia became the first state in the Deep South region to enact such a law.
+The signing of the Executive Order made history, as Georgia became the first state in the Deep South region to enact such a state law.

-Additionally, GA Code 35-3-34 (3) (b) – Georgia Crime Information Center (GCIC) mandates that if an adverse decision is made on the basis of the review of a GCIC report (or similar report from another state) submitted as a mandatory verification requirement during the application process, the applicant will be informed of this decision, including where the report was obtained, specific contents in the report, and exactly how and why the information in the report resulted in the adverse decision.
+Additionally, GA Code 35-3-34 (3) (b) – Georgia Crime Information Center (GCIC) mandates that if an adverse decision is made on the basis of the review of a GCIC report (or similar report from another state) submitted as a mandatory verification requirement during the application process, the Georgia applicant will be informed of this decision, including where the report was obtained, specific contents in the report, and exactly how and why the information in the report resulted in the adverse decision.
 Failure to comply is punishable as a misdemeanor.

 There are counties and municipalities in Georgia that have also enacted their own fair hiring and Ban the Box laws: